openml/automlbenchmark/docs/HOWTO.md

   use_docker: true  # you can decide to always use the prebuilt docker images on AWS.
 ```

+**Note:** configurations support the following placeholders:
+- `{input}`: replaced by the value of config `input_dir`.
+Folder from which datasets are loaded (and/or downloaded) by default.
+Defaults to `~/.openml/cache`, but can also be overridden in a custom `config.yaml` or at the command line using `-i` or `--indir`.
+- `{output}`: replaced by the value of config `output_dir`.
+Folder where all outputs (results, logs, predictions...) will be stored.
+Defaults to `./results`, but can also be overridden in a custom `config.yaml` or at the command line using `-o` or `--outdir`.
+- `{user}`: replaced by the value of config `user_dir`.
+Folder containing customizations (`config.yaml`, benchmark definitions, framework definitions...).
+Defaults to `~/.config/automlbenchmark`, but can be overridden at the command line using `-u` or `--userdir`.
+- `{root}`: replaced by the value of config `root_dir`.
+The root folder of the `automlbenchmark` application: this is detected at runtime.

 #### Run a framework with different (hyper-)parameters

-Framework definitions accept a `params` dictionary for pass-through parameters that are directly accessible from the framework `exec.py` file that does the AutoML training.
+Framework definitions accept a `params` dictionary for pass-through parameters, i.e. parameters that are directly accessible from the `exec.py` file in the framework integration executing the AutoML training.

 _Example:_